MaterializeInc/materialize/doc/user/content/guides/dbt.md

 ---
 title: "dbt and Materialize"
-description: "How to use dbt and Materialize to transform streaming data in (near) real-time."
+description: "How to use dbt and Materialize to transform streaming data in real time."
 weight: 10
 menu:
   main:
     parent: guides
 ---

-{{< warning >}}
+{{< note >}}
 The `dbt-materialize` adapter can only be used with dbt Core.
 We are working with the dbt community to bring native Materialize support to dbt Cloud!
-{{</ warning >}}
+{{</ note >}}

 [dbt](https://docs.getdbt.com/docs/introduction) (data build tool) has become the standard for data transformation ("the T in ELT").
 It combines the accessibility of SQL with software engineering best practices, allowing you to not only build reliable data pipelines, but also document, test and version-control them.

 While dbt is a great fit for **batch** transformations, it can only **approximate** transforming streaming data (officially through [incremental models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/configuring-incremental-models), and unofficially through [lambda views](https://discourse.getdbt.com/t/how-to-create-near-real-time-models-with-just-dbt-sql/1457)).
-In this guide, we’ll cover how to use dbt and Materialize to transform streaming data in (near) real-time.
+In this guide, we’ll cover how to use dbt and Materialize to transform streaming data in real time.

 ## Setup